LoyolaChicagoBooks/lucoodevcourse/source/scalaandroiddev.rst

 our experience, this requires the following adjustments *on a per-project basis*:

-- in the IDEA project structure, fix the location of ``AndroidManifest.xml`` by inserting ``src/main`` in the right place just before the filename
 - edit the default runtime configuration for Android Application to invoke ``sbt android:package`` instead of ``Make``
 - edit the default runtime configuration for ScalaTest to